wave-centre/cibig/docs/course_materials/OMICS/omics.md

 ## <span> III- Mapping: How to map reads against a reference genome ? <a class="anchor" id="mapping"></a></span>

 In this practice, we are going to map short reads against a reference.
-We will use reference.fasta as reference genome and ILLUMINA READS from your favorite CLONE.
+We will use our genome as reference sequence and ILLUMINA READS from your favorite sample.

 2 steps are required :
 - **Reference indexing**: `bwa index reference`